On large-scale dynamos with stable stratification and the application to stellar radiative zones: Introduction

 In the global context, the Tayler-Spruit dynamo provides torques through the Maxwell stress of axisymmetric poloidal and toroidal magnetic fields whose energy is sourced from the radial differential rotation (DR) itself.
 Successful operation requires closure of a dynamo loop: the axisymmetric toroidal field needs to be generated from the axisymmetric poloidal field and vice versa.
-The first direction is straightforward and uncontroversial: the toroidal field is generated by winding of the axisymmetric poloidal field by the radial DR. However, the opposite direction, regeneration of the axisymmetric poloidal field, remains an open question and is likely a non-linear dynamo effect \citep{zahn2007,fuller2019}.
-The original Spruit \citep{spruit2002} study suggested that the amplified toroidal field goes unstable to the Tayler instability \citep{Tayler1973,markey1973adiabatic} and creates poloidal field, but this is insufficient because only non-axisymmetric modes are generated by the Tayler instability as first pointed out by Zahn et al. \citep{zahn2007}.
-Follow-up studies alternatively proposed that a non-linear dynamo effect such as the $\alpha$-effect (driven by the helical part of the turbulence from the Tayler instability) may close the dynamo loop \citep{zahn2007,fuller2019}.
-However, the alpha effect seems to suffer catastrophic quenching at high magnetic Reynolds numbers in the presence of small-scale magnetic fields, which means that the large-scale dynamo might saturate on resistive timescales \citep{cattaneo1996nonlinear,brandenburg2001inverse,rincon2019} (see \citep{brandenburg2018advances} and references within on possible ways to avoid quenching).
-These can be comparable to or longer than stellar lifetimes.
+The first direction is straightforward and uncontroversial: the toroidal field is generated by winding of the axisymmetric poloidal field by the radial DR. However, the regeneration of the axisymmetric poloidal field, remains an open question and is likely a non-linear dynamo effect \citep{zahn2007,fuller2019}.
+The original \citet{spruit2002} study suggested that the amplified toroidal field goes unstable to the Tayler instability \citep{Tayler1973,markey1973adiabatic} and creates poloidal field but, as first pointed out by \citet{zahn2007}, this is insufficient because only non-axisymmetric modes are generated by the Tayler instability.
+Alternatively, follow-up studies proposed that a non-linear dynamo effect such as the $\alpha$-effect (driven by the helical part of the turbulence from the Tayler instability) may close the dynamo loop \citep{zahn2007,fuller2019}.
+However, the alpha effect seems to suffer catastrophic quenching at high magnetic Reynolds numbers in the presence of small-scale magnetic fields, which means that the large-scale dynamo might saturate on resistive timescales \citep{cattaneo1996nonlinear,brandenburg2001inverse,rincon2019} (see \citet{brandenburg2018advances} and references within on possible ways to avoid quenching).
+The timescales of resistive diffusion can be comparable to or longer than stellar lifetimes.
 An alternative dynamo mechanism that is immune to quenching and can generate equipartition large-scale magnetic fields on dynamical timescales is thus desirable.